esentri/carbon-aware-quartz/readme.md

         .build();
 ```

-This example uses a Custom implementation for forcasting.
+This example uses a custom implementation for forcasting.

 ```java
 JobDetail job = newJob(TimeShiftedJob.class)